 Students will have the opportunity to do an intensive exploration of a patient's "holistic experience of being" that will culminate into a unique artistic expression depicting the patient as interpreted by the student.
 A variety of mediums in the arts and humanities will be explored to guide the student in finding the art form that would be most representative of their patient.
-A 3 day/2 night trip to Chicago for experiential learning is required this course.)
+A 3-day/2-night trip to Chicago for experiential learning is required this course.)
 Travel expenses and fees are not included in tuition and fees.
-Perequisite: Acceptance into the nursing major.
+Prerequisite: Admission to the nursing major